fgsect/scat/README.md

 `$ scat.py -t qc -u -a 001:010 -i 2`

 The first `-t qc` defines that we are parsing a Qualcomm baseband.
+For Samsung baseband, use `sec` instead of `qc` and you need to supply the model manually like this example:

+`$ scat.py -t sec -m e333 -u -a 001:006 -i 2`

+Available model types are following:

+* `-m cmc221s`: CMC221S, used in very early Samsung LTE modem/smartphone.
+* `-m e303`: Exynos modem 303.
+* `-m e333`: Exynos modem 333.
+* Newer Exynos modems might work with `-m e333` option, YMMV.

-For Samsung baseband, use `sec` instead of `qc`. `-u` specifies that we are accessing the diagnostic device via USB.
+`-u` specifies that we are accessing the diagnostic device via USB.

 Although there are small heuristic to determine the connected device, it is recommended to explicitly specify the USB device address and interface number of diagnostics node. `-a 001:010` specifies the address, which follows the same syntax visible in `lsusb` command. `-i 2` specifies the interface number of the diagnostic node, which is again device specific.

 Accessing the baseband diagnostics via serial port: